UN Terrifies Youth To Push 'Polycrisis'

 universal basic income and central bank currencies.

-Tell 3,000 Dutch farmers that politicians have a deafening silence on climate change.
+Tell 3,000 Dutch farmers that politicians have a deafening silence on Climate Change.
 Farmers are committing suicide in unprecedented numbers as they are forced to shut down in the name of reducing nitrogen and carbon dioxide emissions.

 The truth is that politicians talk about climate all the time.
 If they don’t do anything, that is by design.
 Actions always speak louder than words.
 The Center for Government says “It’s easy to think of ‘inaction’ as simply the lack of action, but it isn’t that simple.
 Inaction is an action.
 It’s a conscious choice to maintain the status quo.”
 [5]